Trimsku/AsciiMachine/README.md

 # Hello!
 It is AsciiMachine!
 It is engine for create ascii games

-##How to create your first project with AsciiMachine?
 Hm..
 AsciiMachine test on Linux: Manjaro, Arch Linux and Linux Mint.

 Engine use C++, but this is project for very small size of programs.